Metroline Apprenticeship - producing some of the best apprentices in the country

 From your experience on the job and from college, you'll be working towards a National Vocational Qualification.
 NVQs are about demonstrating competence, and cover technical as well as personal skills (known as Key Skills).

-To apply, please email your CV and covering letter to Shaun Anders at [email protected]
+To apply, please email your CV and covering letter to Phil Pugh at [email protected].

 Please note, we only accept applications for apprentices between March and April each year.